-- Are you working with other products of ArcGIS platform (do you have ArcGIS Online account)?
+- Are you working with other products from the ArcGIS platform (do you have the ArcGIS Online account)?

 What tasks do you want to address with spatial data?

-Basically it is necessary to choose the right product based on what you want to do with your spatial data.
+Generally, it is necessary to choose the right product based on what you want to do with your spatial datasets.
 To create heatmaps, visualize hotspots, perform spatial search, or use geocoding features, I would recommend using the ArcGIS Maps for Office, where this tool is really good.

-When you compare both tools, you will find that the ArcGIS Maps for Office is more focused to presentation.
-Advanced tools for spatial analysis offer the ArcGIS platform in other products.
+When you compare both tools, you will find that the ArcGIS Maps for Office is more focused on presentation features.
+Advanced tools for spatial analysis offers the ArcGIS platform in other products.

-Conversely, GIS.XL add-in is focused on fast, simple and effective cooperation between the Excel spreadsheet and the map (GIS) interface.
-Its aim is to bring (in relatively simple tool) core - frequently used functions of GIS apps directly to Excel window.
-Add-in GIS.XL does not have to be the ultimate solution for spatial data, but rather the gateway between spreadsheets and maps.
+Conversely, GIS.XL add-in is focused on fast, simple and effective cooperation between Excel spreadsheets and map (GIS) interface.
+The goal is to bring (in relatively simple tool) core - frequently used functions of GIS apps directly to Excel window.
+Add-in GIS.XL does not have to be the ultimate solution for spatial data, but rather an effective gateway between spreadsheets and maps.

 Are you working with other products of ArcGIS platform (do you have ArcGIS Online account)?

 If you work with other ArcGIS products, you probably have the ArcGIS Online account.
-In this case, ArcGIS Maps for Office is an effective extension of the ArcGIS platform to MS Office.
+In this case, ArcGIS Maps for Office is an effective extension of the ArcGIS platform to MS Office environment.
 If you want to visualize and share Excel data within the ArcGIS platform, the choice is clear.

 If you do not work with other ArcGIS products, It’s a question of joining to ArcGIS Online subscription.
-In the case of the GIS.XL add-in, you are not bound to any platform, and you can use your results outside of the add-in in other applications.
-Your results can be saved in the form of map layers (Shape Files) or you can export them to several "spatial data" formats, e.g. KML (Google Earth), GeoJSON (web services) or WKT (databases).
+With the GIS.XL add-in, you are not closed into the one platform and you can use your results outside of the add-in (in other applications).
+Your results can be saved in the form of map layers (Shape Files) or you can export them in several spatial data formats, e.g. KML (Google Earth), GeoJSON (web services) or WKT (databases).